 Ezra 8:21-23 gives a great example of fasting as a discipline of obedience that comes from the heart.
 This took place when Ezra was bringing the exile families back to Jerusalem.
 Ezra testified to King Cyrus of Persia that the returning exiles didn’t need any help or provisions to return to Jerusalem.
 But, truly they did!
 However, he wanted to be a testimony to King Cyrus of the provision and faithfulness of the Lord.

 Have you ever considered that fasting is a support to your testimony?
 When telling people about the power of God, doesn’t it seem like a good idea to seek the face of God to fulfill everything you have testified to?
 Many people say, “God will do it.
 I don’t have a part in it.”
 How untrue.
-Here we see an example of the children of God humbling themselves before the Lord in faith to see the hand of God move – to his glory- to that King Cyrus would see his awesome power.
+Here we see an example of the children of God humbling themselves before the Lord in faith to see the hand of God move – to his glory- so that King Cyrus would see the Lord’s awesome power.
 God chooses to move and work through his people when they humble themselves.

 Ezra 8:21 “There, by the Ahava Canal, I proclaimed a fast, so that we might humble ourselves before our God and ask him for a safe journey for us and our children, with all our possessions.
 22 I was ashamed to ask the king for soldiers and horsemen to protect us from enemies on the road, because we had told the king, ‘The gracious hand of our God is on everyone who looks to him, but his great anger is against all who forsake him.’
 23 So we fasted and petitioned our God about this, and he answered our prayer.”

-According to the Discovery Bible Helps Word Studies, the Hebrew word in Ezra 8:21 for humble “presents the doer fully engaged, acting passionately (wholeheartedly) in light of its personal benefits.
+According to Helps Word Studies, the Hebrew word in Ezra 8:21 for humble “presents the doer fully engaged, acting passionately (wholeheartedly) in light of its personal benefits.
 The impassioned, heartfelt activity spotlights the impact back to self, i.e. the perceived advantages for the doer.”
 In this case, it is obedience that is from the heart.

 God promises that when we obey him, we are rewarded.
 Psalm 34:7 says, “Delight yourself in the Lord, (in order that) he gives you your heart-petitions.”
 Fasting, in this case, brings delight, because you know that God will reward you, because he is good and faithful to keep his word.